w3f/polkadot-wiki/docs/learn/how-to/update-metadata-signer.md

   * **Decimals** and **Symbol** : this defines the divisibility of the native coin (how many [Planck](../learn-DOT.md#the-planck-unit) units make up one coin) and specifies the coin's ticker symbol.
   * **Upgrade** : the runtime version you used until now and the version you are about to use.

 4\.
-Complete the process by clicking "Yes, do this metadata update".
+Complete the process by clicking "Yes, do this metadata update."

 * * *